frankwang98/autoware.universe_comment/control/obstacle_collision_checker/README.md

 ## Purpose

-`obstacle_collision_checker` is a module to check obstacle collision for predicted trajectory and publish diagnostic errors if collision is found.
+`obstacle_collision_checker` is a module to check obstacle collision for predicted trajectory and publish diagnostic errors if collision is found. 障碍物碰撞检测

 ## Inner-workings / Algorithms